mercadopago/devsite-docs/guides/online-payments/checkout-pro/configurations.en.md

 "binary_mode": true
 ```

+> WARNING
+>
+> Important
+>
+> Activating the binary mode simplifies the integration with Checkout Pro, but it can cause a decrease in the percentage rate of approved payments.
+That is because pending and in-processing payments will automatically be rejected by default.

 ## Set an expiration date for your preferences

 Set an expiration period for your payment preferences in the `expires`, `expiration_date_from`, and `expiration_date_to` attributes: